Last Updated: June 16, 2026

 Earlier that day, I hiked and passed through Kaew Cave, a much smaller cave where the hike was trickier and felt dangerous at times (remember I was in flip-flops), but I honestly have never felt more alive climbing the narrow passages and uneven rocks.
 The Sam Roi Yot National Park Thailand ticket you get is valid and gives you access to all of the points I visited and more!

-Pranburi’s caves are truly hidden gems Thailand most tourists don’t even hear about.
+Pranburi’s caves are truly Thailand hidden gems most tourists don’t even hear about.
 Most holidayers never go past Hua Hin, which allows Pranburi, Thailand to maintain its hidden gem status.
 Here, the waters are much clearer, the air fresher, and the people calm.
 It’s also absolutely an ideal spot for cycling, jogging, or just cruising along the coastal roads with no destination planned.

 Map of Pranburi’s Sam Roi Yot National Park & Phraya Nakhon Cave.